petetak/hugogiraudel.github.com/collections/article/2014-06-29-building-a-customization-api-in-sass.md

 		// Get values from module
 		@if is-list($value) or exists($customizer, $value) {
 			$value: // ...
-We need to fetch the values from our module here }
+We need to fetch the values from our module here;
+		}

 		// Output styles